-For Commandant Verhoven life is beautiful: he is happily married, expecting his first child with the lovely Irène.
-But his blissful existence is punctured by a murder of unprecedented savagery.
-Worse still, the press seem to have it in for him - his every move is headline news.
-When he discovers that the killer has killed before - that each murder is a homage to a classic crime novel - the fourth estate are quick to coin a nickname...
-The Novelist...
-With both men in the public eye, the case develops into a personal duel, each hell-bent on outsmarting the other.
-There can only be one winner - whoever has the least to lose...(P) 2014 WF Howes Ltd
+THE NOVELIST KILLS BY THE BOOK For Commandant Camille Verhoven life is beautiful.
+He is happily married and soon to become a father.HE'S ALWAYS ONE CHAPTER AHEADBut his blissful existence is punctured by a murder of unprecedented savagery.
+When his team discovers that the killer has form - and each murder is a homage to a classic crime novel - the Parisian press are quick to coin a nickname . . .
+The Novelist.HE HATES HAPPY ENDINGS With the public eye fixed on both hunter and hunted, the case develops into a personal duel, each hell-bent on outsmarting the other.
+There can only be one winner.
+The one who has the least to lose.

 By Matt Fitzgerald